alkaonly07/Flight-Booking-Application/README.md

 # Flight-Booking-Application
-This is Flight Booking Application using Spring Microservices and ReactJS
+This is a Flight Booking Application using Spring Boot, Microservices and ReactJS